christopherahern/CCTJC/README.md

 From there you can execute commands in order.

+The appendix can be output to pdf using the following:

+    jupyter nbconvert --to pdf Ahern-Clark-SP-2017-Appendix.ipynb

 The analysis can also be performed by running the following in `src/`:

     Rscript Ahern-Clark-SP-2017.R